Social-AI-VU/social-interaction-cloud/docs/source/tutorials.rst

    tutorials/1_installation

-Tutorial 2: Intro to SIC
+Tutorial 2: Using a Service
 -----------------------------------------

-🧐 Provides a general understanding of SIC and a code-along demo!
+🧐 Provides instructions and a code-along demo on how to use a service.

 .. toctree::
    :maxdepth: 2

-   tutorials/2_intro_to_sic
+   tutorials/2_service

-Tutorial 3: Application with a Service
+Tutorial 3: Application with a Service Requiring an API key
 --------------------------------------

-🧐 This tutorial covers the basics of building an application with a service (Dialogflow).
+🧐 This tutorial covers the basics of building an application with a service that requires using an API key (Dialogflow).

 .. toctree::
    :maxdepth: 2

-   tutorials/3_dialogflow_service
+   tutorials/3_api_key

 Tutorial 4: Robot Motion